 Use the snowball or stacking method to tackle one debt at a time.
 Concentrating your efforts will help you pay off the debt faster, which will save you money in interest charges.
 If your credit score is good enough, you can consider a loan with a company like Upgrade or Credible.
 Yes, you still have debt, but at a lower interest rate.

-If you have student loan debt, it’s not bad debt if the interest rate is relatively low (and you got a degree).
+If you have student loan debt, it’s not bad debt if the interest rate is relatively low (and you have a degree).
 But if your rate is 5% or above, you might want to consider refinancing with Credible to get an even lower rate.
 You can shop for rates without impacting your credit score, and you’ll get offers in just a few minutes.

 You’re Investing

 Investing is the best way to grow your income.
 Most of us are not going to get rich from our jobs, but if you do it right, you can become rich through investing.
 How do you do it right?
-You invest early and regularly
+You invest early and regularly.

 If your employer offers a 401k with matching, contribute at least enough to get the match.
 That match is free money.
 If you don’t have access to a 401k or the choices your employer offers aren’t great, you can open an IRA.
 These are retirement accounts and have tax advantages not offered by non-retirement investment vehicles.